 |Image via evesmama|

 Ginger is a flowering plant, whose root can be used as a spice or herbs.
-Ginger can be used in different forms.
-As fresh, dried and powdered, as a juice, tea or oil.
+It can be used in different forms: fresh, dried, and powdered, as juice, tea, or extracted as oil.
 Ginger has been used for centuries for its medicinal properties.
-Ginger contains a variety of vitamins and minerals, including carbohydrate, protein, dietary fibre, iron sodium, vitamin B1, B6, C, E calcium, potassium, magnesium, manganese, phosphorus, folate, riboflavin, niacin, zinc, pantothenic acid.
+Ginger contains a variety of vitamins and minerals; including carbohydrate, protein, dietary fibre, iron sodium, vitamin B1, B6, C, E calcium, potassium, magnesium, manganese, phosphorus, folate, riboflavin, niacin, zinc, pantothenic acid.

 In my house, we drink lots of ginger and garlic tea made from boiling freshly chopped ginger and garlic whenever it’s cold.
 Honey is added to sweeten the tea and for additional health benefits.